melinda-z/CI-MS2-MovieQuiz/README.md

 - **General User Goals**

-  - As a movie lover, I want to find movie related activities, so that it broads up to my entertainments options.
+  - As a movie lover, I want to find movie related activities, so that it broadens my entertainments options.

   - As a movie buff, I want to find a quiz, so that I can test my knowledge level about movies.

-  - As a gamer, I want to find interesting games, so that I can spend time enjoying playing it.
+  - As a gamer, I want to find interesting games, so that I can spend time enjoying playing them.

-  - As an explorer , I want to explore through games, so that I can found intereting ideas and topics.
+  - As an explorer , I want to explore through games, so that I can find interesting ideas and topics.

   - As a competitive person, I want to find a competitive game, so that I can challenge myself.

-  - As a music lover, I want to listening to music while I'm answering the questions, so that I get both visual and hearing stimulation.
+  - As a music lover, I want to listen to music while I'm answering the questions, so that I get both visual and audio stimulation.

-  - As a goal achiever, I want to save the scores, so that I can drive to go pass that score each time when I play.
+  - As a goal achiever, I want to save the scores, so that I can drive to go past that score each time when I play.

-  - As a mobile user, I want an application is molibe friendly, so that I can use it on my mobile.
+  - As a mobile user, I want an application that is mobile friendly, so that I can use it on my mobile.

 - **First Time Visitor Goals**